garyduckworth/MVP/README.md

 SUMMARY
 =======

-MVP Math is a RESTful API used for avaluating BEDMAS calculations via GET and POST requests
+MVP Math is a RESTful API used for evaluating BEDMAS calculations via GET and POST requests

 For example, API can be used to evaluate expressions such as "2*(7-3)"